Download protected video streams

 Daniel

-2. ffmpeg is a free and open-source project consisting of a large software suite of libraries and programs for handling video, audio, and other multimedia files and streams.
-It can be installed on macOS by using Homebrew brew install ffmpeg or on Ubuntu by using sudo apt install ffmpeg
+ffmpeg is an open-source project offering a comprehensive suite of libraries and programs for handling video, audio, and other multimedia files and streams.
+Installable on macOS via Homebrew